Life (2015 film): Releases

-The film was shown at Guanajuato International Film Festival as a part of Gala Event on 24 July 2015.
+The film was shown at Guanajuato International Film Festival as a part of the gala event on 24 July 2015.
 On 5 September 2015, it premièred at Deauville American Film Festival.
-It was also be screened at Sitges Film Festival in October 2015.
+It was also screened at Sitges Film Festival in October 2015.

 The film had a theatrical release in France on 9 September 2015.
 It had a premiere in Belgium, which was attended by Corbijn on 21 September 2015.
 In Germany, the film was released on 24 September 2015.
 In UK, the film was released on 25 September 2015.
 Cinedigm acquired the distribution rights of the film in United States and released the film in a limited release and through video on demand on 4 December 2015.

 Reception

 The film received mixed to positive reviews from the critics, with Pattinson and DeHaan receiving praise for their portrayals of Stock and Dean.
 Review aggregator Rotten Tomatoes gives the film a 64% "Fresh" rating based on reviews from 61 critics, with an average score of 6.2/10.
 The website's critics consensus reads: "Life may frustrate viewers seeking a James Dean biopic with its subject's intensity, but it remains a diverting, well-acted effort assembled with admirable craft and ambition."
-Metacritic gives the film a score of 59 based on reviews from 9 critics, indicating "mixed or average reviews".
+Metacritic gives the film a score of 59 based on reviews from 9 critics, indicating "mixed or average" reviews.